MX vs. ATV Supercross

 MX vs. ATV Supercross is a racing video game developed by Rainbow Studios and published by Nordic Games for PlayStation 3 and Xbox 360.
-This is the fifth game of the MX vs. ATV franchise and it is the first game developed after the original creator of the franchise, Rainbow Studios, separated from their most recent publisher THQ due to bankruptcy.
+This is the fifth game in the MX vs. ATV franchise and is the first game developed after the original creator of the franchise, Rainbow Studios, separated from their most recent publisher THQ due to bankruptcy.
 An updated version, known as MX vs. ATV Supercross Encore, was released in 2015 for Microsoft Windows and PlayStation 4 and Xbox One in July 2016.

 Gameplay

 The core focus of the game allows for the player to race supercross on motocross bikes or ATVs, similar to Reflex, Alive and the Nintendo DS version of Untamed.
-Nordic Games also promised to bring back as many features from the original game as possible.
 The game features 17 Supercross Tracks for both MX and ATV riding and a career mode with 5 series (250 East, 250 West, 450 MX, 450 ATV, 450 MX vs. ATV).
 There are also more than 80 motocross companies in the game to ensure authenticity and 40 riders to race against.
 New physics and control system including reinterpreting the "pre-load" from the original MX vs ATV games is also introduced in the new game.
 The game received regular content updates.
-As for the multiplayer, it can with up to 12 players.
+As for multiplayer, it can have up to 12 players.
 Split-screen is also available for two local players.

 Development

 During THQ's bankruptcy, Nordic Games purchased the rights to MX vs. ATV, along with Red Faction and Darksiders as well as rights to THQ's other owned software and licensed software for $4.9 million in total during an assets auction.
-The game is announced by Nordic Games in December 2013 and was set as the fifth entry in the series.
-It was later set for release on 9 September 2014, but was pushed back and was released on 28 October.
-The PlayStation 4 and Xbox One version of the game titled MX vs. ATV Supercross Encore, was bundled together with MX vs. ATV Alive and released worldwide in late 2015, containing new features for this edition.
+As the fifth entry in the series, the game was originally set for release on 9 September 2014, but was pushed back and released on 28 October.
+The PlayStation 4 and Xbox One version of the game titled MX vs. ATV Supercross Encore, were bundled together with MX vs. ATV Alive and released worldwide in late 2015, containing new features for this edition.
 It was also released for Microsoft Windows and entered Steam's early access.